breaseabrol/rag-system/README.md

 # Hybrid RAG Retrieval Backend

-A Retrieval-Augmented Generation backend built around one idea: **fuse lexical and semantic retrieval properly, run entirely locally, and keep the pipeline simple enough to actually finish and reason about end to end.**
+A Retrieval-Augmented Generation backend built around one idea: **fuse lexical and semantic retrieval properly, run entirely locally, and keep the pipeline simple enough to actually finish, test, and reason about end to end.**

-> **Status:** Active development (07/2026 – present).
-See [Current Status](#-current-status--roadmap) below for what's built vs. planned.

 ## 🎯 Why this architecture

 Earlier iterations of this project targeted a fully decoupled, queue-driven, multi-service architecture (async ingestion workers, swappable external embedding APIs, CI-gated eval regression).
-That scope was deliberately cut back — not because those ideas are wrong, but because a synchronous, single-process backend gets to a genuinely working, explainable system faster, without carrying infrastructure that isn't earning its keep yet.
+That scope was deliberately cut back — not because those ideas are wrong, but because a synchronous, single-process backend gets to a genuinely working, explainable, *tested* system faster, without carrying infrastructure that isn't earning its keep yet.
 Three decisions drive the current design:

 1. **Hybrid retrieval, fused correctly.** BM25 (lexical) and pgvector ANN (semantic) search each surface results a single method would miss.
 They're combined via **Reciprocal Rank Fusion (RRF)** — rank-based, not a weighted sum of raw scores, since BM25 scores and cosine similarity live on incomparable scales.
 2. **Runs entirely locally.** Embeddings via `sentence-transformers`, generation via Ollama — no external API keys required to run this end to end.